logological/logological.org/content/pages/um-foss.md

 ## Chat/team communication

 The University's Microsoft 365 service includes Microsoft Teams, which can be used for chat and video conferencing.
-There is no need to install Microsoft's proprietary Teams application in order to access Teams, as you can access Teams through a free web browser such as [Mozilla Firefox](https://mozilla.org/firefox) or [Chromium](https://www.chromium.org/Home).
+There is no need to install Microsoft's proprietary Teams application in order to access Teams, as you can access Teams through a free web browser such as [Firefox](https://mozilla.org/firefox) or [Chromium](https://www.chromium.org/Home).
 However, note that the web interfaces themselves contain proprietary JavaScript, and accessing Teams through a standalone web browser may not be as convenient as using a dedicated application.
 Some alternatives to consider:

 1. Use [Pidgin](https://www.pidgin.im/), the universal chat client, with the [MS Teams Plugin](https://github.com/EionRobb/purple-teams).
 This lacks support for certain features (calls, message reactions, etc.) but does support basic chat.
 This solution is 100% free software.